alokkumarr/my-big-project-/doc/operations.md

 the target host, i.e. `http://<target-host>/`.
 The SAW Web application will automatically discover the endpoints for SAW Security and SAW Services based on the URL it is being served from.

+# Status

+To check the status of all SAW units and timers, execute the following
+commands:

+        $ sudo systemctl list-units --all saw-*
+        $ sudo systemctl list-timers --all saw-*

+# Logs

+The SAW system logs can be accessed using the `journalctl` command.
+To view the logs of individual services, use the `-u` option:

+        $ sudo journalctl -u saw-*